-The Horse Creek watershed is primarily composed soils classified as A/D (53.19%) and B/D (30.17%; Figure 2-11).
+The Horse Creek watershed is primarily composed soils classified as A/D (53.19%) and B/D (30.17%; Figure 2-13).
+The majority of these soils (89%) were described as "sand" to "fine sand," 4% were described as "frequently flooded" complexes, and 3% were described as "muck."
 Soil saturation is common and infiltration to the surficial aquifer is low throughout much of the watershed (SWFWMD 2000).
 Mining and reclamation activities may impact the runoff potential of affected lands.

-Figure 2-11.
+Figure 2-13.
 Hydrologic soil groups in the Horse Creek watershed.
 Soil groups are defined as A = high infiltration rate/low runoff, B = moderate infiltration rate, C = slow infiltration rate, D = very slow infiltration rate/high runoff potential.
 If soil is assigned to a dual hydrologic group, the first letter describes conditions in drained areas and the second describes undrained areas.
 A classification of "W" is indicative of water (source: GIS layer files maintained by SWFWMD (2019c)).